hafezfhmi/1-Front-end-a-Day/README.md

 ### Conclusion

-- It is quite simple to implement a socket.io connection.
-- Many awesome tools/apps can be built with a socket.io connection.
+- We also can make a "room" that can be used for group chat or private chat

 #### Time taken

-1+ hours
+20+ minutes

 ### Useful resources